vitorlrrcamargo/rate-limiter-go/README.md

-# 🚦 Rate Limiter em Go (IP e Token)
+# 🚦 Rate Limiter in Go (IP and Token)

-Este projeto implementa um rate limiter configurável em Go, capaz de controlar requisições por segundo com base em endereço IP ou token de acesso enviado via header \`API_KEY\`.
-A lógica é baseada em middleware, utilizando o framework Gin e armazenando dados no Redis.
-Caso um token esteja presente, suas configurações de limitação devem sobrepor as do IP.
-O projeto está preparado para funcionar via Docker e possui uma estratégia desacoplada de armazenamento, podendo futuramente utilizar outra solução além do Redis.
+This project implements a configurable rate limiter in Go, capable of controlling requests per second based on the IP address or an access token sent via the `API_KEY` header.
+The logic is based on middleware, using the Gin framework and storing data in Redis.
+If a token is present, its rate limiting configurations must override those of the IP.
+The project is prepared to run via Docker and features a decoupled storage strategy, allowing for the future use of other solutions besides Redis.

-## 🧱 Estrutura do Projeto
+## 🧱 Project Structure

-O projeto está organizado da seguinte forma:
+The project is organized as follows:

-- \`cmd/server/\`: ponto de entrada da aplicação
+- `cmd/server/`: application entry point
-- \`internal/config/\`: leitura de variáveis de ambiente
+- `internal/config/`: environment variable reading
-- \`internal/limiter/\`: lógica de limitação e abstração com Redis
+- `internal/limiter/`: limiting logic and Redis abstraction
-- \`internal/middleware/\`: middleware de rate limiting para o Gin
+- `internal/middleware/`: rate limiting middleware for Gin
-- \`test/\`: testes automatizados
+- `test/`: automated tests
-- \`Dockerfile\` e \`docker-compose.yml\`: orquestração com Redis
+- `Dockerfile` and `docker-compose.yml`: orchestration with Redis
-- \`.env\`: configurações de limitação
+- `.env`: limiting configurations
-- \`README.md\`: documentação
+- `README.md`: documentation

-## 🚀 Como executar a aplicação
+## 🚀 How to run the application

-🐳 Com Docker instalado, basta executar o seguinte comando:
+🐳 With Docker installed, simply run the following command:

 \`\`\`bash
 docker-compose up --build
 \`\`\`

-A aplicação ficará disponível em \`http://localhost:8080\` e o Redis será iniciado automaticamente em \`localhost:6379\`.
+The application will be available at `http://localhost:8080` and Redis will automatically start at `localhost:6379`.

-## ⚙️ Configuração via .env
+## ⚙️ Configuration via .env

-A aplicação pode ser configurada por variáveis de ambiente no arquivo \`.env\`, conforme exemplo abaixo:
+The application can be configured via environment variables in the `.env` file, as shown in the example below:

 \`\`\`env
 REDIS_HOST=localhost:6379